Believers Roast: History

 Kavus Torabi (pictured in 2022) started Believers Roast to release his own recordings.

 Founder Kavus Torabi set up Believers Roast in 2009.
 The label was initially conceived to only release recordings relating to Torabi and his band Knifeworld, which started out as a solo project.
 The label released the first Knifeworld single, "Pissed Up on Brake Fluid", on 13 July, and debut album Buried Alone: Tales of Crushing Defeat in August.
 The label expanded upon its second major release, Leader of the Starry Skies, a tribute album by various artists to Cardiacs founder and frontman Tim Smith which aimed to raise funds towards his care.
 Released on 13 December 2010, Torabi was also among those who helped assemble the musicians for the album, which features contributions from the Magic Numbers, Oceansize, Andy Partridge of XTC and Julianne Regan of All About Eve among others.
 Released through Believers Roast as no other labels were willing to take 0%, the endeavour raised the band's profile further.

 Believers Roast released the Knifeworld EP Dear Lord, No Deal on 4 July 2011, the first recording to feature a full band line-up.
 With the label, Torabi planned to release a boxset of studio recordings by his former band the Monsoon Bassoon that summer.
 In 2012, the album Sleep Furiously by art rock quartet Thumpermonkey was released through Believers Roast.
 In 2013, the label announced the collaborative album The Exquisite Corpse Game, where each artist contributed a one to four minute-long instrumental passage called a "fold" after hearing the end of the preceding track, in reference to the Surrealist technique Exquisite Corpse.
 The album was released on 2 September, recorded by a cast of collaborators including JG Thirlwell, Appleblim and Max Tundra.
 Other players assembled by Torabi include the left-field artists Weasel Walter, Khyam Allami and Bob Drake.
+Despite Joe Banks of the magazine Prog calling Believers Roast a boutique label, Torabi thought it to be an insult to a boutique label to call Believers Roast one due to its small size.

 It's the most bizarre label – I don't make a penny out of it.
 To release stuff on the label, it's me saying, 'Yep, I really like this, I'd like to put it out.'
 Everything on it is in a different genre – there's no one sound.